ivoa/ivoa-web/content/astronomers/vo_glossary.md

 : Table Access Protocol.
 TAP services provide query-driven access to astronomical tables and databases.
 For example, whereas a simple cone-search allows you to search only by sky position, and returns a fixed set of columns, a TAP service allows to make searches along the lines of "give me all the records with B-V>2.0 and give me just columns B, D, F, and G".
 Queries need to be formulated in the standard ADQL, but often the tool you are using will construct this for you.

 **UCD**
 : Unified Content Descriptor.
 A standard vocabulary for describing astronomical data quantities.
-It does not specify the name of a quantity, or its units, but rather what <i>type</i> of quantity it is.
+It does not specify the name of a quantity, or its units, but rather what _type_ of quantity it is.
 For example, a column in table might have the name "T-kin" and the UCD "phys.temperature" which states that it represents a temperature, but does not imply a specific unit.

 **Units**
 : IVOA standardised strings to specify the units of a quantity.
 At the time of writing this is in the final stages of agreement by the IVOA.